elatov/elatov.github.io/_posts/2013-05-22-set-up-simplesamlphp-as-an-idp-to-be-used-in-an-sp-initiated-sso-with-google-apps.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/gmail_sso_turned_on.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/gmail_sso_turned_on.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/gmail_sso_turned_on.png" alt="gmail sso turned on Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" width="369" height="368" class="alignnone size-full wp-image-8635" title="Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" /></a>

 This is the SP telling us to go to the IdP to get authenticated.
-As soon as you hit &#8220;Sign In&#8221;, you will see the following:
+As soon as you hit "Sign In", you will see the following:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/simplesamlphp-authenticate.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/simplesamlphp-authenticate.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/simplesamlphp-authenticate.png" alt="simplesamlphp authenticate Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" width="901" height="356" class="alignnone size-full wp-image-8636" title="Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" /></a>